-If for any reason there is a closing of the school, announcements will be made via the School Messenger System and over KGFX-Pierre, KLND-Little Eagle, KOLY-Mobridge, KMLO-Mobridge, KELO-Sioux Falls, KSFY-Pierre/Sioux Falls, KIPI Eagle Butte stations.
+If for any reason there is a closing of the school, announcements will be made via the School Messenger and through the means listed below.
 The 20-1 Superintendent and BIE School Supervisor will make the decision to close school.
 If the decision is a late start, staff need to report to work 30 minutes before the selected start time.